Kay-ddggxh/ci-project1/README.md

     Once this attribute has full support from all commonly used browsers I aim to include it to all images on site in order to reduce data usage and improve rendering speed.

+- Create carousel for homepage gallery

+    At the moment the homepage gallery is static.
+I would like to implement a carousel in the future that would also allow for more images in the gallery.

 ## Testing
 ### Validator Testing
 - HTML ([W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html))